writegsqword/writeups/r3ctf2025/handled.md

 So what's so good about being able to read stuff from the file segment?
 Well it turns out, besides using it as TLS, windows also stores a LOT of other info here, including stuff like module base addresses.
 Here's the 2 most important offsets:
 `fs:0x30`: PEB struct pointer, which contains a reference to LDR head, which itself contains several linked lists of all loaded modules in different order.
-Any one of them would probably work but I found InLoadOrder to be the most consistent(ntdll, kernelbase, kernel32).
+Any one of them would probably work but I found InInitOrder to be the most consistent(ntdll, kernelbase, kernel32).

 `fs:0x18`: The value of fs itself.
 This can be used to get any value from `fs:offset`, including `fs:0x30`.